rgerganov/ggtag/README.md

 ## Flashing the firmware

 Put ggtag into USB mode, press and hold the button and plug the USB cable.
-Copy `build/ggtag-3in52-rse.uf2` to the `RPI-RP2` drive.
+Download the latest firmware [release](https://github.com/rgerganov/ggtag/releases) and copy the `.uf2` file to the `RPI-RP2` drive.
 The tag will reboot and run the new firmware.